 The humidity of wheat at harvest was registered at 17%.
 Wheat was then dried obtaining a percentage of humidity equal to 12%, with a loss of product of 3%.

 From the results obtained, it follows that, with the use of Power BioAger in the starter fertilization at sowing, higher yields per hectare with a greater production quality were registered: a higher weight of seeds, a major hectolitre weight.
-From the vegetative growth point of view, it was observed that the radical system was more developed, the height of plants was higher as well as the number of ears per square meter (twice as much as in Control and Field trial 1).
+As regards the vegetative growth, it was observed that the radical system was more developed, the height of plants was higher as well as the number of ears per square meter (twice as much as in Control and Field trial 1).

 Applying high-quality products with the best technologies has the objective to produce more by employing less resources.
 The strategy Farm to Fork sets challenging objectives, therefore the job of the farming system and of the whole supply chain will be to innovate and to pursue an ever-increasing sustainable development.